 So, knowing where to turn and getting professional help is very much welcome.

-There are no genealogical records stored on this website and it does not act like a link between sites.
-Because of that you will not find actual documents on this site.
+There are no genealogical records stored on this website and it does not act as a link between sites.
+Because of that, you will not find actual documents on this site.

-Despite these apparent drawbacks I still found that it can offer you a lot of help tracking down free public records that will help finding your ancestors.
+Despite these apparent drawbacks I still find that it can offer you a lot of help to track down free public records that will help find your ancestors.